ezra-bible-app/node-sword-interface/README.md

 - List local bible modules
 - Install a bible module
 - Uninstall a bible module
+- Retrieve information about a remote bible module
 - Retrieve information about a local bible module
 - Get the text of the whole bible
 - Get the text of a bible book